kechomartin/portfolio/README.md

 # portfolio
-> open to criticism
-> bug fixing in progress
+> bug fixing in progress 👷